Bevy Tutorial: Pong

 cargo run

 Which runs, but outputs absolutely nothing.
-Our "Hello world" from before is gone.
+Even our "Hello world" from before is gone.
 Not much of a game loop...

 Your app ran your game logic, there just wasn't any.
 So it happily finished.